- Homosexuality

 LGBT employment discrimination in Georgia is sexual orientation and gender identity.

-LGBT housing discrimination in Georgia is no protections.
+LGBT housing discrimination in Georgia is varies by region.

 Same-sex adoption in Georgia is legal.